B3none/been-claimed/README.md

-# been-claimed
+# BeenClaimed
-Detect whether a google maps listing has been claimed via their ID
+Detect whether a Google Maps listing has been claimed via their ID